-We have been saddened to hear of the passing of revolutionary Japanese fashion designer Issey Miyake.
+We have been saddened to hear of the passing of pioneering fashion designer Vivienne Westwood.

-You can read more about Issey Miyake in the links below, which we have opened to celebrate his life and work:
+You can read more about Vivienne Westwood’s life and work in the links below, which we have opened:

 “My clothes have a story.
 They have an identity.
 They have a character and a purpose.
 That's why they become classics.
 Because they keep on telling a story.
 They are still telling it”

 – Vivienne Westwood